magus/react-native-facebook-login/README.md

 # toy

+## todo
+- Wrap FBSDKLoginButton and expose as component to NativeModules (could probably publish this on react rocks or something)

 ## setup

 Modify the `iOS/AppDelegate.m` file to correctly point to the local js bundle `iOS/main.jsbundle` or the bundle served by packager.